ShaunCurtis/Blazr.Clean/Design.md

 One interface, one abstract class, many concrete implementations.

-We can see this in the View Services.
+View Services demonstrate this pattern.
 The concrete `WeatherForecastViewService` looks like this:

 ```csharp
 public class WeatherForecastViewService : ViewServiceBase<WeatherForecast>